 Yes, if it helps.
 You may wish to reduce treatment every so often, to check if your pain is still a problem.
-This should be done with the advice of your prescriber gradually reducing your medication over a period of time.
+This should be done with the advice of your GP or pain specialist, gradually reducing your medication over a period of time.

-Can I drink alcohol
+Can I drink alcohol?

-Effects of alcohol are enhanced (e.g. sedative effects) when taking amitriptyline.
+Effects of alcohol are enhanced (e.g. sedative effects) when taken while on nortriptyline.
 It is best not to drink alcohol when you start taking it.
-Be aware that alcohol taken in combination with some medications can substantially icrease the risk of accidents.
-Please also look at the section "Can I Drive?".
+Be aware that alcohol taken in combination with some medications can substantially increase the risk of accidents.
+Please also look at the section "Can I drive?".